JawadSarfraz/Trading-Bot/README.md

 ## Prerequisites

 - Python 3.8+
-- MEXC account with API keys (for live trading)
+- Binance account with Futures enabled and API keys (for live trading)
 - TradingView account (free plan works with email alerts)
 - Gmail account with IMAP enabled (for email-based alerts)
 - VPS/Server for deployment (recommended) or Cloud Run